 Navigating the world of infant sleep can feel like decoding a secret language.
 Every baby is unique, and what's considered normal varies widely.
-However, understanding the general patterns, potential causes, and when to seek professional advice can provide reassurance and guidance.
+Even so, understanding the general patterns, potential causes, and when to seek professional advice can provide reassurance and guidance.
 If your 3 month old sleeps all day, it's essential to consider various factors, from developmental milestones to environmental influences, to ensure they are healthy and thriving.

 Decoding Your 3-Month-Old's Sleep Patterns